Bluesky at Home » Recipes » Desserts » How to Make the Easiest Lemon Tart

 To store them, I folded a piece of parchment paper and stacked the pie crusts between a piece of parchment paper.

-Then I wrapped the stack in plaster wrap and foil.
+Then I wrapped the stack in plastic wrap and foil.
 Always label packages that you place in the freezer.

 Bake the mini-tarts in the same way as you did the larger tarts.

 Use the same procedure to fill the tart crust and add the whipped cream.
-I love mini-desserts.
+Aren’t these mini-lemon tarts so cute.
+They are the perfect size for a large party.

 I love mini-tarts for cocktail parties.
 You don’t even need a fork – just pop them in your mouth.